Eashkumar9112003/DNN_Image-Text_Generate-/README.md

 *StoryReasoning-Multimodal** is a multimodal deep learning system designed to perform **visual story reasoning** using sequences of images and their corresponding textual descriptions.
 The model jointly processes visual and textual information, aligns them using contrastive learning, and models temporal dependencies using an **LSTM-based sequence model*

-The objective is to predict the **next image and text** in a story sequence given a fixed number of previous steps.
+The objective is to predict the **next image** in a story sequence given a fixed number of previous steps.

 ---